volkamerlab/volkamerlab_org/content/projects/protect.md

   more: (<a href="https://www.basf.com/" target="_blank" class="external">BASF</a>)

 funding:
-- name: name: We thank BASF for financial support
+- name: We thank BASF for financial support
 -
 ---